 Drink your Flowers?
-Cocktail Concoction Part 2 The Lavender Honey Sazerac
+Cocktail Concoctions, Part 2: The Lavender Honey Sazerac

-Flowers aren’t just for bouquets anymore, now you can try a savory herb based cocktail with this Lavender Honey Sazarac.
+Flowers aren’t just for bouquets anymore, now you can try a savory herb based cocktail with this Lavender Honey Sazerac.

 As I mention previous post Rosewater Lemonade, I have recently been drawn to the idea of edible flowers, herbs, and floral extracts for use in recipes of savory cocktails.
 Lavender is technically an herb, but it does contain a lovely purple cone shaped flower too.
 Traditionally it has been used to induce a calming effect in the user, which is perfect for evening nightcap.

 Today I am sharing a twist on the retro cocktail of the Sazerac.
 The Sazerac tends to be a very masculine drink that has been around for decades.
-Traditionally it uses a ratio of orange bitters to the rye whiskey, but today we will use lavender extract in lieu of orange bitters.
+Traditionally, it uses a ratio of orange bitters Peychaud’s & Angostura Bitters to the rye whiskey with a rinse of Absinthe, to see my full traditional recipe check out my Vintage Cigar Books & Bourbon Library Holiday Post here.
+Today we will use lavender extract in lieu of the orange bitters.
 Lavender has a natural bitter quality and will be a perfect replacement.
 You can buy dried, food grade lavender as seen above at specialty markets I picked these lavender grains up local gourmet shop.

 I mentioned last week in my previous post on Rosewater Lemonade, that you can make your own floral syrups if you choose to be so industrious, but for time sake you can also purchase lavender extract, again I picked mine from a local gourmet shop but I have included a few links below for your shopping needs.